-Usually, a SuDS assessment would be completed within 15 working days, it takes 5 working days to receive the sewer data required to complete the report.
-Although, GeoSmart can produce an assessment much quicker where this is requested
+Usually, a SuDS assessment with a drainage strategy/schematic would be completed within 15 working days.
+It takes 5 working days to receive the sewer data required to complete the report.
+However, GeoSmart can produce an assessment sooner where this is requested.

 Would a SuDS consultant need to visit the site?

 No, the SuDS assessment can be completed from data available.
 It would be unusual for a consultant to be required to visit the site, however, some conditions will stipulate an infiltration test being carried out which would involve visiting the site.

 Why is it prudent to have a SuDS assessment as part of a due diligence exercise?

 An initial review would allow for considerations of what drainage system would be most beneficial.
 From a cost perspective, infiltration into the ground is the ideal, but some sites will require more costs if discharge into sewers is required.
 Remember, the earlier SuDS are considered as part of the development, the lower the costs and the more likely SuDS will be feasible.